ARP 2500: Features

-There are rows of 1/8" miniphone jacks at the end of each row of matrix switches, to interconnect rows of switches.
+The sliding matrix switches found above and below the modules and are the main method of connection between modules and from the keyboards to the modules.
+There are rows of 1/8" jacks at the end of each row of matrix switches, to interconnect rows of switches, wing cabinets or as inputs and outputs.
+Keyboard connections are "normalled" (connected by default) to the top left mini-jacks.
+Other major new features introduced in the 2500 were duophonic keyboards and a state variable filter.
 The main 2500 cabinet can hold 15 modules, and optional wing cabinets can each hold 8.
 The matrix switch interconnection scheme allow any module's output to connect to any other module's input.
-This is unlike the patch cords of competitive units from Moog and Buchla which can obscure control knobs and associated markings, but it has the disadvantage of greater cross-talk.
+Unlike the patch cords found on the modular synths of competitors like Moog and Buchla, which can obscure control knobs and associated markings, the matrix implementation enables a cable-free experience.
+However, the matrix switches developed a reputation for dirty connections and cross-talk.